AnnoyedGrunt/GMS2-Minimap-Tutorial/README.md

 			current_bottom = instance.bbox_bottom * scale;
 ```

-Once we have the id of the current instance saved in `instance`, we can find its bounding box and convert it.
+Once we have the id of the current instance saved in `instance`, we can find its bounding box and convert it by multiplying it with the our `scale`.

 ```
 draw_rectangle(x + current_left, y + current_top, x + current_right, y + current_bottom, false);
 ```

-Finally, we have all the component we need to draw our rectangle in the minimal.
-Notice how we shift the converted bounding box values by the map’s coordinate.
+Finally, we have all the components we need to draw our rectangle.
+Notice how we shift the converted bounding box values by the map’s coordinates.
 If we didn’t, the map would still be drawn, but it would always be stuck at the top left corner of the GUI.

 ### Afterword
 The tutorial is done!
 Your map should work fine now, but this doesn't mean there are no improvements that could be made.
 Using bounding boxes made our job very simple, but it has its own pitfalls.
 We are also limited to colored rectangles.
 Feel free to tinker with the code as provided, and if I have the chance I will create a follow-up tutorial with possible improvements.